junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Dean," he says with his low voice, sounds familiar and deep, though maybe too sad and tired compared to what he used to be, but at least he's not weak or dying or anything along that line.
 The wounds and cuts all disappeared with that burst of light, and no sign of blood anywhere.
 Even the clothes are fresh as new.

 Here he is, Angel of the Lord with a capital "A", fresh and new.
-Dean can't stop a smile unfurling on his face.
+Dean can't stop a smile from unfurling on his face.
 "Cas!"
-He lets out a long relieved breaths, punching the angel on the shoulder.
+He lets out a long relieved breath, punching the angel on the shoulder.
 "Don't do that again!"

 Next to them, Sam also exhales in relief.

 Dean stands up and holds a hand to pull Cas up.
-When they head back to Impala and drive back to bunker, Dean even starts humming his favorite Zeppelin song when the tape shuffles to "Ramble On."
+When they head back to Impala and drive back to the bunker, Dean even starts humming his favorite Zeppelin song when the tape shuffles to "Ramble On."
 Sam eyes him with a raised eyebrow in surprise, only to meet a beaty head drum following the rhythm in reply, and can't stop beaming.
-The weight on Dean's once slumped shoulders is visibly so much lighter now it looks like as if he can float.
+The weight on Dean's once slumped shoulders is visibly so much lighter now that it feels as if he can float.

 Seriousness kicks back in when Dean glances at Cas from the rear mirror and notices his still tensed shoulders.
 He tunes down the music.

 "Okay Cas, fill us in.
-First thing first, how are you feeling?"
+First things first, how are you feeling?"
 Dean asks.

 "I'm fine," the angel in the back seat answers.
 "Not dying, that's an improvement."